To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

 A year ago, I accepted a job at a company that shut down six months after I started.
 They left almost a hundred employees with no severance pay and half a month’s salary unpaid.

 I didn’t know the people who owned it had a history of ripping off their customers.
-They also had questionable sales practices that led to numerous consumer complaints.
+They also had questionable sales practices that led to many consumer complaints.
 I didn’t know about these when I signed the job offer.
-If they treated their customers horribly, I should have realized they would do the same to us.
+If they treated their customers horribly, I should've realized they would do the same to us.

 This experience taught me the importance of researching the company’s reputation and leadership background before agreeing to be part of their team.
 Google them, check reviews on Better Business Bureaus, and read feedback from their previous employees at salary review websites like Glassdoor.